 Is Coconut Oil a Seed Oil?

-Coconut oil is not a seed oil.
+Coconut oil is not a seed oil, and is not on the list of seed oils.
 It only contains about 1-2% linoleic acid and is composed primarily of saturated fats, particularly medium-chain triglycerides (MCTs), making it stable at high temperatures and supportive of metabolic health (9).

 Caution: While coconut oil contains small amounts of the plant compound salicylates, it is usually well-tolerated by most people.
 However, very sensitive individuals should be mindful when trying.